Different Types of Psychology Degrees and the Jobs Within Psychology

 Correctional treatment officers, or specialists, help probationers and parolees build and stick to rehabilitation plans.
 They can evaluate clients using psychological tests and learning about their personal and work history, help them find substance abuse or mental health treatment if needed and help them find jobs and housing, BLS said.

-Probation and correctional treatment officers made a median salary of $59,860 in 2022, BLS reports.*
+Probation and correctional treatment officers made a median salary of $61,800 in 2023, and the field is projected to grow 4% through 2033, BLS reported.*

 Management Analysts